Multicopter PID Tuning Guide (Manual/Advanced)

 The related parameters for the tuning of the PID rate controllers are:

-The rate controller can be tuned in Acro mode or Manual/Stabilized mode:
+The rate controller can be tuned in Acro mode or Stabilized mode:

-• Manual/Stabilized mode is simpler to fly, but it is also more difficult to see if the attitude or the rate controller needs more tuning.
+Stabilized mode is simpler to fly, but it is also much more difficult to distinguish if attitude or rate controller causes a certain behavior.

 If the vehicle does not fly at all: